postmanlabs/galaxy-workshop/part4-ActivateThrusters.md

 * [Explore the API Network](https://explore.postman.com/)
 * [Create or comment on issues in the GitHub support repo](https://github.com/postmanlabs/postman-app-support/issues)
 * [See what's coming in the public roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers)

-## Questions?

-Shout out any remaining questions you have.
-We'll also have time for questions on an individual basis after the session.

 ## Survey